Hi, how are you, Rush Limbaugh and the EIB network meeting and surpassing all audience expectations on a daily basis?

 I'll bet you at some point.

-It's the honorable.
+It's the Honorable.

-McCain's had something to do with him himself, either as a co-sponsor of legislative some piece of legislation.
+McCain's had something to do with him himself, either as a co-sponsor of some piece of legislation.

 I'll bet you somewhere.

-These this is the problem with electing somebody that comes from the business of legislating.
+This is the problem with electing somebody that comes from the business of legislating.

 That's why Palin is doing it.